A convention is formal agreement between states and is usually an instrument negotiated under an international organisation.

 - International convention on the control of harmful anti fouling system on ships

-This is because the amendments by these protocols are not binding on all the states that have ratified the original convention.
+The amendments by protocols are not binding on all the states that have ratified the original convention.
 The amendments by the protocols are only binding to the states that ratify the new protocol.

 For example IMO introduced "harmonised system for ship certification".
 But this change required change in the protocol of the SOLAS 74.
 So IMO had to bring these changes by a new protocol to the SOLAS called 1988 protocol to the SOLAS.

-Now all the states that had ratified the SOLAS 74 will not become party to this new protocol because the "rules of engagement" have changed now.
+Now all the states that had ratified the SOLAS 74 will not become party to this new protocol.
 So they may or may not choose to be part of this protocol.